ADVERTISEMENT

 A Chinese flute (dizi) and a synthetic string sound conclude the selection.
 A reverb effect with four adjustable types and the dual mode for layering two sounds are available as well.

-Digital Piano Functions
+Digital Piano Features

 The Duo mode, which distributes the same grand piano sound in the same position over two keyboard ranges, is intended for the student-teacher situation but is also suitable for some four-handed pieces.
 There is also a metronome for practicing.